chrisjones11/my-Core-Lowbar/README.md

 Lowbar

-Lowbar is my own replica of the JS library "_underscore", in order to understand how a JS library works I'll be reimplementing the functionality of every _underscore function.
+Lowbar is my own replica of the JS library "_underscore", in order to understand how a JS library works I have reimplemented the functionality of the more commonly used _underscore functions below.

-Core

-These are the core functions I will aim to get finished;

 identity
 first